 The next step in the evaluation process involves compilation.
-In this step the data from the primary references contained in NSR, including both mean values and uncertainties, are extracted in numerical form and assembled into one of two databases depending on whether the data is primarily regarding nuclear structure and decay or nuclear reaction data.
+In this step the data from the primary references contained in NSR, including both mean values and uncertainties, are extracted in numerical form and assembled into one of two databases depending on whether the data are primarily regarding nuclear structure and decay, or nuclear reactions.

 The nuclear structure compilation database is called the Experimental Unevaluated Nuclear Data List (XUNDL) [XUN].
 The nuclear data in XUNDL is organized by nuclide, meaning that a single publication could lead to the production of more than one XUNDL dataset.
 Each XUNDL dataset is treated as a “stand-alone” work and is not required to agree with existing, evaluated nuclear data for the nuclide it concerns.
 However, during XUNDL compilation basic consistency checks are performed and any internal inconsistencies are pointed out to the author to allow them be reconciled in the database.
-XUNDL is used by both nuclear structure evaluators to aid in their work and by nuclear structure researchers as a quick way to get access to data from current publications in order to guide their own research.
+XUNDL is used by both nuclear structure evaluators to aid in their work and by nuclear structure researchers as a quick way to access data from current publications in order to guide their own research.
 The vast majority of XUNDL compilation is performed by a handful of evaluators in the United States.

-The nuclear reaction compiled database is referred to as Experimental Nuclear Reaction Data library (EXFOR) [EXF].
+The nuclear reaction compiled database is referred to as the Experimental Nuclear Reaction Data library (EXFOR) [EXF].
 This includes not only reaction cross sections, but also related data such as fission yields, resonance integrals, polarization data and more.
 Given the wide range of data types present in EXFOR there is little or no error checking performed during the compilation.
 However, an online visualization tool is provided to allow users to plot and manipulate the data.
 EXFOR is used by both nuclear reaction evaluators and the nuclear reaction research and application community.

 The next step in the process is evaluation itself.
-In the case of nuclear structure data this involves reconciling multiple types data sets (e.g., prompt gamma and particle spectra, decay data etc.) and deriving a recommended set of adopted values.
+In the case of nuclear structure data this involves reconciling multiple types data sets (e.g., prompt gamma and particle spectra, decay data, etc.) and deriving a recommended set of adopted values.
 This data forms the basis of the Evaluated Nuclear Structure Data File (ENSDF) [ENS].
 While most of the ENSDF evaluation is performed in the US, there is a significant and growing component coming from evaluators throughout the world.
 The governing body that determines the rules for the evaluation process is the Nuclear Structure and Decay Data Network administered by the International Atomic Energy Agency (IAEA-NSDD).